 - Nice Job Breaking It, Hero: In the 2011 series, the Defenders managed to do this in the very first arc.
 They inadvertently messed things up so badly that the whole series had to retcon itself out of existence.

 - The Nicknamer: The childlike Hulk had his own names for the rest of the team, Fish man (Namor), bird nose (Nighthawk), and sword girl (Valkyrie) among others.

-- Planet Looters: Nebulon the Celestial Man, before underwent Motive Decay and became obsessed with getting revenge on the Defenders.
+- Planet Looters: Nebulon the Celestial Man, before he underwent Motive Decay and became obsessed with getting revenge on the Defenders.

 - Prophecy Twist: The Hulk-Strange-Surfer-Namor team broke up because of a prophecy saying that if they ever worked together again, it would lead to a huge cataclysm.
 Much later, Doctor Strange said he'd found this to be a hoax . . . but the next time all four of them did work together was The Infinity Gauntlet battle, which was unquestionably a huge cataclysm.

 - Also the prophecy ended up coming true when the four founders became "The Order" and tried to conquer Earth.